Valkea/ML_Wine/README.md

 With this in mind, I made Explaratory Data Analysis on several datasets (such as Chess-games, Respiratory Syndroms, Allergy Syndroms), but they required more time than expected...

 So, I finally selected a Wine dataset because it offered the possibility to train it as a Regression or as a Classification.
+(I developped both EDA, but the main one is the Classification EDA)

 ---